 Whether underwater in a tropical reef, deep in a lush rainforest or high on a snow-capped mountain range, an ecosystem is composed of plants, animals and smaller organisms that live in a shared environment.
 Ecosystems range in size from microscopic to the whole of Earth, which is known as the biosphere.
 The ecosystems on this planet are countless, and each is distinct.
 However, all have some common characteristics.

 All ecosystems have a feeding hierarchy, consisting of an energy source like the sun, and producers, consumers, decomposers and nonliving chemicals such as:

-Earth is thought to have over 10 million different species of life, and ecosystems depend on such biodiversity for survival.
-Because each organism in an ecosystem has a purpose (i.e., a niche), the loss of just one species from an ecosystem could significantly shift the balance.
-According to the Environmental Protection Agency, "recent studies suggest that reductions in biodiversity can alter both the [size] and the stability of ecosystems."
+Earth is thought to have over 10 million different species, and ecosystems depend on such biodiversity for survival.
+Because each organism in an ecosystem has a purpose (known as a niche), the loss of just one species could significantly shift the balance.
+Studies have shown that changes in biodiversity can affect both the size and stability of an ecosystem.

-If biodiversity in an ecosystem declines, the system may become more susceptible to environmental occurrences such as drought and other problems such as disease and pests.
-For example, tropical rain forests are complex ecosystems full of biodiversity.
-Plants and animals in a rain forest thrive because of the natural balance of the ecosystem.
-When a rain forest ecosystem is altered to support a banana farm, pest problems abound.
+If biodiversity declines, the ecosystem may become more susceptible to environmental issues like drought, as well as disease and pests.
+For example, tropical rainforests are complex ecosystems full of biodiversity, and so plants and animals thrive there.
+But when a rainforest is altered to support a banana farm, pest problems abound.